ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/content_cache_refresh.md

 !!! note

-    You need to have a cronjob set up to use this feature.
+    You need to have a cron job set up to use this feature.

-##  Set up cronjob to refresh caches
+##  Set up cron job to refresh caches

-To set up a cronjob to refresh caches, create a system cronjob to run the following console command:
+To set up a cron job to refresh caches, create a system cron job to run the following console command:

 ``` bash
 php bin/console silversolutions:cache:refresh